 Symptoms of lung problems include coughing, chest pain, blood, difficulty breathing, shortness of breath, unexplained fatigue, and rapid weight loss.
-Causes include infection, smoking, air pollution, vitamin A deficiency, and suppressive over-the-counter cold and congestion remedies that don't allow the lungs to function.
+Causes include infection, smoking, air pollution, vitamin A deficiency, and suppressive over-the-counter cold and congestion remedies that don't allow the lungs to function properly.

 A mucous cleansing diet is great for the lungs and includes lots of citrus fruit, apricots, peaches, plums, fresh juices, lemon water, vegetables, salads, brown rice, yogurt, herbal teas, fish, and seafood.
 Anyone with lung problems should avoid all dairy products except yogurt.

 Many herbs are considered excellent remedies for lung problems.
-Licorice, marshmallow, pleurisy root, thyme, coltsfoot, catnip, elecampane, gingko biloba, rosemary, comfrey, and mullein are all good choices whether alone or combined.
+Licorice, marshmallow, pleurisy root, thyme, coltsfoot, catnip, elecampane, ginkgo biloba, rosemary, comfrey, and mullein are all good choices whether alone or combined.

 Mullein is a favorite remedy for lung conditions and grows wild in the North Georgia Mountains.
 Mullein leaves and flowers are used to treat bronchitis, colds, flu, emphysema, and laryngitis.
 Mullein tinctures, teas, and syrups help bring up sticky phlegm.
 Mullein is used to fight bacteria and helps inhibit the spread of flu viruses.
 Wild harvested mullein can be purchased online at Payne Mountain Farms.

 When using mullein in tea form, use one cup of water to two teaspoons of dried, crumbled leaf and flowers.
 Steep fifteen minutes and then strain through a fine cloth.
 Drink three to four cups of mullein tea per day.
 As with all herbs, many doses throughout the day are best.
 Honey can be added to taste.

 Chest and lung problems sometimes occur after a traumatic emotional experience.
 Grief and sorrow can greatly affect the lungs.
 Chest infections tend to strike when we feel “down and out” or depressed.
 A gentle chest massage can do much to soothe and heal in these cases.
 Use good carrier oil with eucalyptus, lavender, rosemary, or tea tree essential oil for best results.